Biggo6/laravel-updater/README.md

 ```
 'remote_uri' => 'http://localhost'
 ```
-You can easily set this parameter in your .env file.
+You can easily set this parameter in ```config/packages```.
 The URI should not have a trailing slash and the **remote_version.json** file on the webserver must be accessible.

 ### Credits